 “Through this I or he or it (the thing) which thinks, nothing further is represented than a transcendental subject of the thoughts = X. It is known only through the thoughts which are its predicates, and of it, apart from them, we cannot have any concept whatsoever, but can only revolve in a perpetual circle, since any judgment upon it has always already made use of its representation.” — Immanuel Kant

-Thus, transcendental (inter)subjectivity is the universal wavefunction-collapsing (let us borrow from quantum mechanics this mathematical idealization of the infinite potential of Transcendence) “membrane/reducing valve” mediating between the transcendent and the immanent aspects of Universal Consciousness; it is that which we call “freewill” and “karma” (“karmic seeds” in Yogācāra Buddhism), and whose elementary processes we idealize mathematically as “elementary particles, waves, etc.”
+Thus, transcendental (inter)subjectivity is the universal wavefunction-collapsing (let us borrow from quantum mechanics this mathematical idealization of the infinite potential of Transcendence) “membrane/reducing valve” mediating between the transcendent and the immanent aspects/dimensions of Consciousness; it is that which we call “freewill” and “karmic seeds” (in Yogācāra Buddhism), and whose elementary causal structures/processes we idealize mathematically as “elementary particles, waves, etc.”

 The experience of absolute freedom of the Light demonstrates that the only possible absolute state of freedom is the Absolute.
 Hence, within the framework of individual existence freedom can never be absolute, for otherwise it will immediately realize all possibilities and terminate all attributes of individual existence in the Absolute Oneness of the Light.
 Therefore, freewill of individual existence must always be constrained by the second aspect of transcendental (inter)subjectivity — causal structures (such intersubjective structures constituting the phenomenal world of intersubjective experience are erroneously understood by metaphysical materialists/physicalists as mythical “physical matter”), aka “karmic seeds” or simply “karma”.